kstine93/Course_DataEngineeringUdacity/02_DataModeling/2_DataModeling.md

 - **Generally use SQL for accessing data and interacting with the database system**

 **When to use RDBMS**
-- Ability to combine data across multiple tables
+- Ability to combine data across multiple tables (joins)
 - Ability to do aggregations & analytics
-- Ability to do ad hoc queries allows you to change business requirements relatively easily (e.g., adding new tables, columns)
+- Ability to do ad hoc queries allows you to change business requirements relatively easily (e.g., adding new tables, columns, querying something you didn't expect)
+  - NoSQL doesn't allow just any type of querying - you have to know how you will query from the beginning.
+- ACID is enforced, meaning that subsequent queries always have the most up-to-date information (NoSQL databases are consistent eventually, but prioritize speed over isolation)
+  - **NOTE: MongoDB is one exception that can support ACID transactions**
+    - MongoDB

 ### Non-relational DBs
 - Non-relational databases are (typically) distributed databases.
 They can store information across multiple machines.
 This is in contrast to a RDBMS where all records have to 'live' under a single roof.